fmunz/motion/README.md

 ![Arch](img/data-pipeline2.png)
 # motion
 Distributed Seismograph.
 DAIS 2023 demo to analyze IoT events from more than 130 mobile phone accelerometers in a streaming data pipeline.
 **Note that this is not a canned demo**.
-To enjoy it, you have to be able to provision a Kinesis stream, a publicly accessible S3 bucket and an AWS Inkognito pool.
+To enjoy it, you have to be able to provision a Kinesis stream, a publicly accessible S3 bucket, and an AWS Inkognito pool.

 ## Background Story

-In this live demo from [DAIS 2023 (DAIS 2023)](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/), I show how to use serverless Databricks Delta Live Tables (DLT), Workflows, SQL for data ingestion, cleansing, and transformation.
-Even in the demo setup, I process for 51 million events per day.
+In this live demo from [DAIS 2023 (DAIS 2023)](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/).
+In the demo I show how to use serverless Databricks Delta Live Tables (DLT), Workflows, SQL for data ingestion, cleansing, and transformation.
+Even with the smallish demo setup, I could process 51 million events per day.

 ## Architecture

 ![Arch](img/archdiagram.png)